Isle of Wight

-A variety of free booklets, maps and brochures are available to help you plan your holiday on the Island.
-Whether you are looking for a weekend break or family holiday, the official Isle of Wight accommodation brochure contains everything you need to help you plan your perfect getaway.
+Ther are many free booklets, maps and brochures available to help you plan your stay on the Island.
+Whether you are looking for a weekend break or a family holiday, the official Isle of Wight accommodation brochure contains everything you need to help you plan your perfect getaway.

 The official accommodation guide makes finding the right place to stay simple.
 Choose from over 500 quality graded properties across the Island.
-Wheather you would prefer to stay in a family run bed and breakfast, a grand hotel by the sea or get away from it all in a caravan or camping park, you'll find something to suit your taste and budget.
+Whether you would prefer to stay in a family-run bed and breakfast, a grand hotel by the sea or get away from it all in a caravan or camping park, you will find something to suit your taste and budget.

-The official attractions guide is a definitive A to Z guide to over 60 Island attractions.
-You'll be spoilt for choice with the huge range of exciting and educational attractions, including theme parks, castles, wildlife centres, botanical gardens and cinemas.
-Bring the hand map with you, when visiting the Island, for quick and easy reference to attractions.
+The official attractions guide is a definitive A-to-Z guide with over 60 Island attractions.
+You will be spoilt for choice with the huge range of exciting and educational attractions, including theme parks, castles, wildlife centres, botanical gardens and cinemas.
+Bring the pocket map with you when visiting the Island for quick and easy reference.

-The official summer pocket guide is packed with over a hunred pages of information about resorts, beaches, pubs, restaurants and last minute places to stay, as well as listing over 90 attractions and things to do.
-The handy, back-pocket-size guide is available on board all cross-Solent ferries and terminals, Isle of Wight visitor information points and hundreds of other outlets across the Island.
+The official summer pocket guide is packed with over 100 pages of information about resorts, beaches, pubs, restaurants and last minute places to stay, as well as listing over 90 attractions and things to do.
+The handy, pocket-sized guide is available on-board all cross-Solent ferries and at ferry terminals, Isle of Wight visitor information points and hundreds of other outlets across the Island.